captainzero93/ESP32-LaserCounter/README.md

 The schematic shows the basic setup of the ESP32-LaserCounter system. on older chips:

+Note: I would reccomend the ESP32 platform and include additional components like the OLED display and input buttons;

 - ESP32 development board (replacing the D1 Mini shown in the image)
 - TIP102 NPN transistor for controlling high-power LEDs
 - 940nm 12V LED Array for infrared output
 - 3.3V voltage regulator for powering the ESP32
 - 2.2k Ohm resistor for current limiting

-Note: I would reccomend the ESP32 platform and include additional components like the OLED display and input buttons.

 ## Features